About Our Website

 - Many of the quirky & smaller websites have been driven offline due to industry consolidation & users spending more of their time on broad general social media sites rather than niche topical blogs & forums.
 This meant a lot of the work in running a directory shifted away from finding great new sites to instead dealing with link rot & updating dozens of broken links per day.

 After a database corruption error and frustrations with the old system we decided to rebuild our index from scratch.
-We have added over 3,000 active listings to our directory & our goal is to broaden our catalog to somewhere between 5,000 and 20,000 listings.
-Once we have strong coverage against most topics we will work on improving our internal directory script to enhance search features & perhaps work on exploring ways to crawl the content of listed sites or partner with an external search engine to further improve our relevancy.
+We have added over 3,800 active listings to our directory & our goal is to broaden our catalog to somewhere between 10,000 & 20,000 listings.
+Once we have strong coverage against most topics, we will work on improving our internal directory script to enhance search features & perhaps work on exploring ways to crawl the content of listed sites or partner with an external search engine to further improve our index-depth, relevancy & precision.
 If you know of a great website which is missing from our index, please submit it to the most relevant category & we will promptly add it.

 Submitting a Site for Consideration